djangofan/spring-boot-mortgage-calculator/README.md

 5. Will calculate a arbitrary future value.
 6. Calculates monthly payment.

+TODO features:
+7. On the amortization page, be able to add an increase payment at any point during the loan term and recalculate the ending date (with remainder).
+8. If user enters desired mortgage payment, clear the 'durationInMonths' field, and calculate the loan term with that payment.
+Do not allow infinity.

 # How-To

 1. Install Gradle on your local system.
 Put GRADLE_HOME/bin on your PATH variable.